huggingface/blog/README.md

 </div>
 ```

-5️⃣ Then, you can add your text, it's markdown system so if you wrote your text on notion just control shift v to copy/paste as markdown.
+5️⃣ Then, you can add your content.
+It's markdown system so if you wrote your text on notion just control shift v to copy/paste as markdown.

 6️⃣ Modify `_blog.yml` to add your blogpost.